SSWConsulting/SSW.Rules.Content/rules/import-method-do-you-know-how-to-import-a-solution-if-you-dont-have-the-original-installer-optional/rule.md

 ---
+seoDescription: "Import SharePoint solutions without original installer using stsadm command to add customizations and packages to new server."
 type: rule
 archivedreason:
 title: Import Method - Do you know how to import a solution if you don’t have the original installer? (optional)